ANSANJAY/CharacterDriverIntro/1_major_minor/readme.md

 3. **How would you design a mechanism in the kernel module to notify user-space applications when a new device is added or removed?**
    - Answer: I would utilize the netlink mechanism or sysfs entries to communicate events from the kernel to user space.
 User-space applications can then monitor these channels to receive notifications about device changes.

-Remember, while these are potential answers, during an interview, it's essential to elaborate, provide examples, and clarify as needed based on the context.